-- retail premises (such as a supermarket) that require delivery of large items of patiets 305 of goods; - hotel, motel or serviced apartment accommodation; - registered clubs or bowling clubs; - hardware, building, landscape and garden supplies; - warehouse or distribution centre; ► - food and drink premises or pubs with a seating capacity of 50 persons; - bulky goods premises; - educational establishments; - emergency services or health services facturies; and ► - marinas or boat repair facilities.
+- retail premises (such as a supermarket) that require delivery of large items or pallets of goods; - hotel, motel or serviced apartment accommodation; - registered clubs or bowling clubs; - hardware, building, landscape and garden supplies; - warehouse or distribution centre; - food and drink premises or pubs with a seating capacity of 50 persons; - bulky goods premises; - educational establishments: - emergency services or health services facilities; and - marinas or boat repair facilities.

-Council may require additional or lest bading bays depending on the scale and type of use, having particular regard to the acticipated volume and frequency of deliveries associated with the proposed development, and the availability and suitability of any existing on street 'loading zone' located directly in front of, or at the side of, the premises.
+Council may require additional or less loading bays depending on the scale and type of use, having particular regard to the anticipated volume and frequency of deliveries associated with the proposed development, and the availability and suitability of any existing on street 'loading zone' located directly in front of, or at the side of, the premises.